Miley Cyrus Return To ‘The Voice’ Reportedly May Make Gwen Stefani, Blake Shelton Quit In ‘Domino Effect’

 “She really is determined to win it next time and and make that happen,” added the insider.

-When Miley served as coach for the first time on The Voice, she impressed viewers with her style.
+When Miley served as a coach for the first time on The Voice, she impressed viewers with her style.
 But Cyrus made a decision even before she stepped foot on The Voice stage to stay true to her exuberant fashion preferences, her stylist Simone Harouche told the Hollywood Reporter.

 “A large portion of Miley’s audience has always been a younger demographic.
 If any age group would relate to her fashion sense, it would be her peers,” pointed out the stylist.